micmejia/bible-dump/AMPC/Romans/Rom 2.md

 You who say not to commit adultery, do you commit adultery [are you unchaste in action or in thought]?
-You who abhor _and_ loathe idols, do you rob temples [do you appropriate to your own use what is consecrated to God, thus robbing the sanctuary and [^h]doing sacrilege]?
+You who abhor _and_ loathe idols, do you rob temples [do you appropriate to your own use what is consecrated to God, thus robbing the sanctuary and doing sacrilege]?